Strategic Planning: Roles to Consider

 “Foreseeing difficulties and preparing accordingly is a mark of wise leadership.” - John MacArthur

-Cadence coordination ensures consistent progress through structured rhythms.
+Cadence coordinators ask “How do we execute efficiently?”
+They ensure consistent progress through structured rhythms.
 This is the lifeblood of technology systems, where 1’s and 0’s drive to stable results.

 “Daily disciplines and weekly rhythms foster spiritual and professional growth.” - Craig Groeschel